 One of the 50 states of the USA, Hawaii is a group of islands that were created by volcanic eruptions caused by Pacific Plate movement over many years.
-Famous for its tropical climate and breathtaking scenery, the Hawaiian islands are home to a rare Polynesian culture and some of the most popular holiday destinations in the world.
+Famous for its tropical climate and amazing landscapes, the Hawaiian islands are home to a rare Polynesian culture and some of the most popular holiday destinations in the world.
 Attracting thousands of tourists each year is Honolulu’s famous Waikiki Beach, the lush iconic beauty of Kauai, the hot lava of the active volcano on the Big Island and the breathtaking sunsets of Maui.

-Hawaii’s six islands offer an incredible range of unforgettable holiday experiences.
-The Hawaiian Islands offer something for everyone, from rest and relaxation, amazing beaches and soft adventure to incredible shopping, delicious cuisine and vibrant nightlife.
-Each island offers its own unique charm and attractions but choosing which one is right for you can be difficult, especially when they all look so good!
+Hawaii’s six islands offer an incredible range of holiday experiences.
+The Hawaiian Islands offer something for everyone, from relaxation, amazing beaches and soft adventure to incredible shopping, delicious cuisine and lively entertainment.
+Each island offers its own distinct charm and attractions but choosing which one is right for you can be difficult, especially when they all look so good!
 We help you decide which Hawaiian island best suits you and your holiday plans.

 Home to the capital city of Honolulu and the world-famous Waikiki Beach, Oahu is also known as the ‘heart of Hawaii’ and offers a unique mix of town and country experiences.
 Soak up some history at the Pearl Harbour and USS Arizona Memorial, get active and explore the volcanic cone of Diamond Head or test your movie knowledge at famous filming locations at Kualoa Ranch.